char543/Ansible-Wordpress-SSL/README.md

 Installs and securely configures MySQL
 Installs and configures WordPress + Config, Including salt values

+need to still do unattended upgrades, find a way to stop directory listing, possibly own/run apache as a user
 ### Steps

 Before you start, Set cloudflare ssl to 'off' (or turn off your other cdn / domain based ssl).
 This playbook assumes a fresh server, it may work otherwise based on existing configuration but it's reccomended to begin with a fresh one.